 Our customers love the delicious Gubinge powder - they usually sprinkle it on cereal, desserts or simply take it with a glass of water each day.

-Lemon Myrtle is the main ingredient in our Super Detox tea and one of our all-time favourite bush foods.
+Lemon Myrtle is the main ingredient in our Native Detox tea and one of our all-time favourite bush foods.
 It’s literally a gift from nature.

 Studies have shown that the high concentration of citral promotes gut health and has an anti-bacterial and anti-microbial effect AKA it reduces the levels of bad bacteria and raises the level of good bacteria.